Rhine-AI-Lab/ThinkingMath/experiment/main-exp-frame/installs/transformers-install/examples/legacy/seq2seq/README.md

     --model_name sshleifer/distilbart-large-xsum-12-3  \
     --save_dir xsum_generations \
     --data_dir xsum \
-    --fp16  # you can pass generate kwargs like num_beams here, just like run_eval.py
+    --fp16  # you can pass output kwargs like num_beams here, just like run_eval.py
 ```

 Contributions that implement this command for other distributed hardware setups are welcome!